Start of Main Content

 Let’s dig into some more benefits you can reap by segmenting the market:

-- Discover unmet needs.
-Using medical and prescription claims data, market research, and competitive analyses can illustrate areas of the market that are underserved or untapped.
+3. Discover new growth opportunities.
+Using medical and prescription claims data, market research, and competitive analyses, you can illustrate areas of the market that are underserved or untapped.

-- Win/loss analysis.
-The data you can collect by segmenting the market can help you determine why some deals were won or lost, which can help pinpoint effective sales tactics for future engagements.
+5. Win/loss analysis.
+The data you collect by segmenting the market can help you determine why some deals were won or lost, which can help pinpoint effective sales tactics for future engagements.

 Combining all the above points, account segmentation helps create more effective and efficient medical device sales and marketing strategies, leading to higher conversion rates, stronger customer loyalty, and, ultimately, increased sales and revenue.
 By focusing on the most promising segments, you can optimize your efforts for the best return on investment.